Julia Ralph Scott

 Julia Ralph Scott (born 27 November 1982) is a Scottish female international football midfielder.
-She currently plays for Scottish Women's Premier League team Forfar Farmington, having previously played in the FA WSL for Doncaster Rovers Belles.
+She currently plays for Scottish Women's championship team Inverness Caledonian Thistle Women, having previously played in the FA WSL for Doncaster Rovers Belles.
 Ralph Scott made her senior Scotland debut in 2000 and made 14 appearances for the national team.

 Club career

 Ralph Scott graduated from Edinburgh Napier University in July 2004.
 That summer she played for Hibernian in the UEFA Women's Cup before departing to Fairleigh Dickinson University.

 While playing varsity soccer, Ralph Scott was coached by Hubert Busby, Jr. who recommended her to W-League outfit Toronto Lady Lynx.